Alek Thomas Preview, Player Props: Diamondbacks vs. Padres

 Alek Thomas At The Plate

-- Thomas is batting .230 with 13 doubles, four triples, seven home runs and 10 walks.
+- Thomas is hitting .231 with 13 doubles, four triples, seven home runs and 10 walks.

+- Thomas has reached base via a hit in 40 games this season (of 79 played), and had multiple hits in 14 of those games.

-- He has scored in 28 games this year (35.9%), including multiple runs in six games.
+- He has scored in 28 of 79 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.